Sons of the Dark: Escape (2004)

-Samuel has just landed in modern-day L.A.
+In the novel, Samuel has just landed in modern-day L.A.
 He is totally lost until the beautiful Ashley shows up and promises to help him travel back in time to find his family.

 But the Sons of the Dark believe that Samuel is the fourth, the one they've been waiting for.
 They urge him not to believe in Ashley—she is only using him to destroy them all.
 But Samuel knows Ashley is his only hope for finding his way home.
 Should he trust her?
 Even if it means turning his back on the Sons of the Dark?